 |Phylip relaxed interleaved||.rphylipi|

 |Phylip relaxed sequential||.rphylips|

 There are two situations where you may want to select this option.
-One, if there is a possibility that any of your sequence names are duplicated, this may cause problems.
-Selecting this option will ensure that your names are unique, thus avoiding problems in subsequent analyses.
+One, if there is a possibility that any of your sequence names are duplicated, this may cause problems in other software.
 Two, some sequence formats limit the number of characters in the names, so your unique names may be truncated into non-unique names, unless you check this option.
 In particular, phylip standard and SLX limit the number of characters in names.

 This translation option is provided specifically to convert the information from GenBank format files into GFF3 format.
-Unlike other translation options, this conversion retains the annotated data from the GenBank file, not just the name and sequence.
+Unlike other format translations in this tool, this conversion retains the annotated data from the GenBank file, not just the name and sequence.
 If this selection is chosen, other options are ignored.